Everybody seems to be talking about generations, but what do they mean when they do this?

 How do generational groupings and identities form in response to historical events?
 This workshop considered the question conceptually, and through discussion of three case studies.

 Workshop 5, ‘Generationalism’ and the problem of social policy

 In what ways is the concept of generation useful and/or obstructive in policies designed to foster wellbeing in the present day?
-The discussion here will focus in particular on the emergence of new forms of ‘generationalism’, where particular characteristics of generation are exaggerated to frame claims about social problems and policy resources.
-Discussion will consider how a more nuanced understanding of the working of generations could better inform intergenerational practice in policy areas including housing, education, care and community enrichment.
+The discussion here focused in particular on the emergence of new forms of ‘generationalism’, where particular characteristics of generation are exaggerated to frame claims about social problems and policy resources.
+Discussion considered how a more nuanced understanding of the working of generations could better inform intergenerational practice in policy areas including housing, education, care and community enrichment.

 For more information about the network and related workshops, contact Jennie Bristow and Helen Kingstone at firstname.lastname@example.org